conda/conda-build/docs/source/user-guide/tutorials/build-pkgs-skeleton.rst

 A simpler way is to upload all of the bz2 files to Anaconda.org as described in the next task.

+If you find yourself needing to use ``conda convert``, you might instead prefer to change your recipe to make your package a "noarch" package.
+Noarch packages run anywhere and do not require conda convert.
+Some of the ecosystem tools don't yet support noarch packages but, for the most part, noarch packages are a better way to go.

 .. _`upload-to-anaconda-org`: